fusepoolP3/p3-platform-reference-implementation/README.md

 ## Using

+When the container has finished starting, you can access the Fusepool P3 platform directly on the host running the container.
+With a web browser access http://<yourhost>/.
+Important: The P3 Platform will autoconfigure itself with the hostname that it used to first access it, so if you intend the platform to be accessible on http://example.com/ the first access must done using this URI and *not* with http://localhost/, of course if you just want to try things out locally using /localhost/ is just fine.

-When the container has finished starting, the different components of Fusepool P3 can be accessed over the ports exposed by the container.
+The different components of Fusepool P3 can be accessed over the ports exposed by the container.
 Curently, these are:

 * 8181 - Fusepool's Marmotta LDP over [p3-proxy](https://github.com/fusepoolP3/p3-proxy)